FrankBijnen/ExifToolGui/Docs/ReadMe for Users.txt

   https://htmlpreview.github.io/?https://github.com/FrankBijnen/ExifToolGui/blob/main/Docs/ExifToolGUI_V6.md

 Changed with version 6.2.7
-- Added the option to show folders in the filelist.
-If you enable it in Preferences/other als a Breadcrumb is shown.
-No Metadata/Image functions are available.
+- Added the option to show folders (Directories) in the filelist.
+No Metadata/Image functions are available on the folders.
+- Added the option to show a Breadcrumb (Address bar)in the filelist.
-  It only serves easier navigation.
+  Both options can be dis/enabled in Preferences/other and only serve for easier navigation.
 - Some fixes for styles were applied.
 Especially the style 'Green' was updated, it had some colours wrongly defined and the caption bar was ugly.
 - Added a hint window for the metadata values.
 It can be disabled in Prefrences/Other by setting the timeout value to 0.
 - Added the option to add Custom Options to Exiftool.
 Not needed for Normal usage.
   If you want to experiment: Add the option '-htmldump'. (without the quotes) Open the log window, and check 'Show all commands'.
 Select any file.
   Dont forget to remove the option afterwards!
 - Fixed an error message in the generated Powershell script.
 It would always show the error 'Native Command Error'.
+- Fixed an error message in the generated Powershell script.
+It would always show the error 'Native Command Error'.
+- Added experimental support for 4K monitors.
+Or better: Monitors with a non-standard resolution or scaling.
+  If you want to experiment with this see: Readme 4K monitor.txt in the Docs directory.

 Frank